gradle/gradle/design-docs/testing-toolkit.md

 ### User visible changes

-A user will need to declare the dependency on the test adapter and JUnit in the build script.
+A user will need to declare the dependency on JUnit in the build script.

     dependencies {
-        testCompile 'org.gradle.testkit:testkit-junit-adapter:2.4'
         testCompile 'junit:junit:4.8.2'
     }